farhansaif/GroupDocsFileDisplay/README.md

 - Include the packages folder and packages.config file in the project

-For more information please read [Technical Article](https://github.com/farhansaif/GroupDocsFileDisplay/wiki/Technical-Article) on Groupdocs Viewer
+For more information please read [Technical Article](https://github.com/farhansaif/GroupDocsFileDisplay/wiki/Technical-Article) on Groupdocs Viewer to display documents.